dwashburn8/Read-Me-Generator/README.md

 To install necassary dependencies, run the following command:

-npm install
+bb

 ## Usage

-Please give credit where credit is due
+b

 ## Contributing

-Please do with discression
+b

 ## Tests

 To run test, run the following command:

-npm run test
+b

 ## Questions

 ![GitHub Avatar](https://avatars0.githubusercontent.com/u/58758770?v=4)

-If you have any questions about the repo, open an issue or contact https://api.github.com/users/dwashburn8 directly
+If you have any questions about the repo, open an issue or contact ---Email is unavailable--- directly